At Night, Alone: Singles

 "I Took a Pill in Ibiza" was first released on Mike Posner's extended play, The Truth, on June 22, 2015.
 The remix version by Seeb was released on July 24, 2015.
+The song would become Posner's biggest hit to date, peaking at number four on the US Billboard Hot 100.

 Promotional singles

 "Be as You Are" was released as promotional single in the United States on July 26, 2016.
 On February 17, 2017 a remix of "In the Arms of a Stranger" by Grey was released as promotional single.

 Reception

 David Jeffries of AllMusic noted an improvement for Posner in the album, writing, "This might not yet be the ultimate showcase for his talents, but At Night, Alone is both a welcome return and a significant step forward."
 Jordan Simon of Idolator wrote, "Posner on the album places his bets as pop's 'born-again' countryman," calling the album "not a pop jamboree.
 It is truth in advertising, an album exclusively optimized for solitude spent immersed in deep thought."
 Gwilym Mumford of The Guardian wrote, "Some curios apart—the a cappella revolutionary hymn 'Only God Knows' and rowdy folk-punk of 'Jade'—there is little here that lingers long in the memory, with only Posner's braggadocio and pinched vocals distinguishing him from the singer-songwriter crowd."